 - 5. Copy the values.yaml file from the previous version parallel to the hyperscale-helm-[version] folder. - 6.
-After copying the values.yaml file, there are updates that need to be made to the file under the imageCredentials section: - Bumping up the version, specified against the tag property, to the desired higher version. - Since the Docker Registry (AWS ECR) password expires after 12 hours, the Docker Registry should be modified in the values.yaml (from the previously existing version) with the latest password.
-It can be obtained from https://download.delphix.com.
-Here are some notes in regard to this step in the process: - This password update in values.yaml is only required if the user is using a Delphix- - provided Docker Registry directly in the deployment (i.e. values.yaml). - In case a user is using their internal Docker Registry, they should first pull the next version of the Docker images from the Delphix-provided registry, using a new password. - The following are the steps to pull Docker images from the Docker Registry: - Docker login command (password from Delphix Download site).
+After copying the values.yaml file, there are updates that need to be made to the file under the imageCredentials section: - Bumping up the version, specified against the tag property, to the desired higher version. - If the credentials configured in your values.yaml have expired, which will be the case if the credentials were unused for 30 days or were inactive (but previously used) for 90 days, please retrieve a new set of credentials by visiting the Hyperscale Compliance page on http://download.delphix.com and selecting the Hyperscale Helm Repository link.
+Configure your values.yaml with the new set of credentials. - This password update in values.yaml is only required if the user is using a Delphix-provided Docker Registry (hyperscale.download.delphix.com/delphix-hyperscale) directly in the deployment (i.e. values.yaml). - If you are using your internal Docker Registry, you should first pull the next version of the Docker images from the Delphix-provided registry with the credentials associated with your Delphix account. - The following are the 'docker' commands that can be used to pull Docker images into your internal Docker Registry: - Docker login command (username and password are your permanent credentials retrieved from Delphix Download site).

+'''

-\$ docker login --username AWS --password [PASSWORD]
+$ docker login --username [USER] --password [PASSWORD]

+'''